Holographic cosmology from "dimensional reduction" of ${\cal N}=4$ SYM vs. $AdS_5\times S^5$: Introduction

-Another approach to holographic cosmology was considered in \cite{Awad:2008jf,Brandenberger:2016egn,Ferreira:2016gfg}, where one starts with a "top down" construction, specifically a modified version of the original ${\cal N}=4$ SYM vs. string theory in $AdS_5\times S^5$, where an FLRW cosmology with $a(t)$ replaces the Minkowski metric, and a nontrivial dilaton is introduced.
+Another approach to holographic cosmology was considered in \cite{Awad:2008jf,Brandenberger:2016egn,Ferreira:2016gfg}, where one starts with a "top down" construction (a well-defined gravity dual pair, derived as the decoupling limit of some system of branes), specifically a modified version of the original ${\cal N}=4$ SYM vs. string theory in $AdS_5\times S^5$, where an FLRW cosmology with $a(t)$ replaces the Minkowski metric, and a nontrivial dilaton is introduced.
 On the field theory side, one has a time-dependent coupling now.
 The model has been used in \cite{Brandenberger:2016egn,Ferreira:2016gfg} to show how perturbations entering a Big Crunch exit after the Big Bang, one issue that has been very contentious in ekpyrotic and cyclic cosmologies.
 It was shown that the spectral index of perturbations exits unchanged, but there was no simple mechanism in \cite{Brandenberger:2016egn,Ferreira:2016gfg} of calculating the power spectrum of fluctuations for CMBR.

 A natural question to ask then is: can one modify the top down construction of \cite{Awad:2008jf,Brandenberger:2016egn,Ferreira:2016gfg}, to fit it into the holographic paradigm of \cite{McFadden:2009fg}, for which the common concrete realization so far is a phenomenological (bottom up) approach?
 In this paper, we want to give an answer in the affirmative.
 We will find that we can modify the general proposal of Maldacena for $Z[h_{ij},\phi]=\psi[h_{ij},\phi]$ to deal with this case of having both time and a radial coordinate, and then use an integration over the time coordinate, from close to zero until an arbitrary time $t_0$ (but not to the future of it, in this way obtaining a function of $t_0$), to argue that we have effectively a "dimensional reduction" over the time direction.
 The result is a specific theory with "generalized conformal structure", but we will see that in perturbation theory it doesn't fit the CMBR data.
 However, it could be that by considering a nonperturbative coupling, we have a match.
 It could also be that one has to apply the above procedure to some other top down holographic duality construction.